Schoen's conjecture for limits of isoperimetric surfaces: Asymptotically flat manifolds

 such that, in the corresponding coordinate system,

-Here, $\bar g$ is the Euclidean metric on $\mathbb{R}^n$ and a bar indicates that a geometric quantity is computed with respect to $\bar g$.
+Here, $\bar g$ is the Euclidean metric on $\mathbb{R}^n$, $\bar D$ is the Euclidean derivative, and a bar indicates that a geometric quantity is computed with respect to $\bar g$.
 In addition, we require the scalar curvature of $(M,g)$ to be integrable.
-If the boundary of $M$ is non-empty, we require that the boundary is a minimal surface and that every closed minimal hypersurface in $(M, g)$ is contained in the boundary. \\ The particular choice of diffeomorphism \eqref{chartatinfinity} is usually fixed and referred to as the chart at infinity of $(M, g)$.
-Given $r\geq 1$, we use $B_r$ to denote the open bounded set whose boundary corresponds to $S^{n-1}_r(0)=\{x\in\mathbb{R}^n:|x|_{\bar g}=r\}$ in this chart. \\ If $(M, g)$ is asymptotically flat, the quantity
+If $\partial M\neq \emptyset$, we require that the boundary is a compact minimal surface that is outermost in the sense that every closed minimal hypersurface in $(M, g)$ is contained in the boundary. \\ The particular choice of diffeomorphism \eqref{chartatinfinity} is usually fixed and referred to as the chart at infinity of $(M, g)$.
+Given $r > 1/2$, we use $S_r$ to denote the subset of $M$ corresponding to $S^{n-1}_r(0)=\{x\in\mathbb{R}^n:|x|_{\bar g}=r\}$ in this chart and $B_r$ to denote the bounded component of $M \setminus S_r$. \\ If $(M, g)$ is asymptotically flat, the quantity

 is called the mass of $(M, g)$; see \cite{ADM}.
 Here, $e_1,\dots,e_n$ is the standard basis of $\mathbb{R}^n$.
 The existence of the limit in \eqref{def adm mass} follows from the integrability of the scalar curvature and the decay assumptions on $g$.
 It is independent of the particular choice of chart at infinity; see \cite[Theorem 4.2]{bartnik}.
-Note that the mass vanishes if $\tau > n-2$.